Material Memory: British Textiles Biennial 23 Photo credit Jack Bolton

 Shell Back Turtle: proudly displayed by sailors who have crossed the equator.
 I’ve used a Celtic design as a nod to the Celtic side of the family.

-Tattoos depicting Neptune also demonstrated this fact.
+Tattoos depicting Neptune also demonstrated this fact and are perhaps more common.

 Diamond: there are quite a few - here its for honesty loyalty and purity.